 The SIGCSE Award for Lifetime Service to the Computer Science Education Community honors an individual who has a long history of volunteer service to the computer science education community.
 This service, which is not limited to service to SIGCSE, may take many forms, such as professional society leadership, conference organization, outreach efforts, editorial board participation, or any of a number of other types of service to the computer science education community.
 Awards may recognize service at any level, for example: K-12, college, graduate, or continuing post-college.
 This award was initiated in 1997.

 The SIGCSE Test of Time Award will recognize an outstanding paper published in the SIGCSE community that has had meaningful impact on computing education practice and research.
 Significant impact can be demonstrated through citations, adoptions and/or adaptations of techniques and practices described in the paper by others, techniques described in the paper that have become widely recognized as best practices, or other evidence the paper is a seminal work in the domain of computing education.
-The paper must have been published in a conference sponsored or co-sponsored by SIGCSE or in an ACM journal at least 10 years prior (i.e., for 2020, papers must have been published before Dec 31, 2009).
+The paper must have been published in a conference sponsored or co-sponsored by SIGCSE or in an ACM journal at least 10 years prior (i.e., for the 2021 award, papers must have been published before Dec 31, 2010).
 This award was initiated in 2019, with the first award presented in 2020.

 Recipients for the awards are nominated by a SIGCSE member.
 Nominations are due October 1st; however, if October 1st falls on a weekend then the submission date will be the following Monday.
 Award winners for the two candidate awards are selected by the SIGCSE board, and the award winner for the Test of Time award will be chosen by the Test of Time Awards Committee selected by the SIGCSE Board.
 The committee will include representatives from the TOCE editorial board and the major SIGCSE conference committees (the SIGCSE Technical Symposium, ICER, ITiCSE, and CompEd) for the conferences held in the annual year of the award presentation.